Leonardo-Boss/suckless-site/suckless.org/community.md

 ### `hackers@suckless.org`

+When sending a patch use the following commands:

+	cd $project
+	git send-email --subject-prefix="$(basename $(pwd))][PATCH" \
+		--to hackers@suckless.org -1

+This will send the last commit of the repository to the mailinglist adding a prefix to the subject which includes the appropriate project name.
+This allows easier referencing and filtering of the e-mails for the maintainers subscribed to hackers@.

+Be sure to have setup your sender address in git and be subscribed to the mailinglist so you can see eventual comments on your patches.

 * `hackers+subscribe@MAILHOST` - subscribe to the mailing list (read/write)
 * `hackers+subscribe-digest@MAILHOST` - subscribe to the digest version of the mailing list (read/write)
 * `hackers+subscribe-nomail@MAILHOST` - subscribe without receiving e-mails from the mailing list (write)